 TRACE produces 20+ events every year.
 These events bring together TRACE member companies to exchange best practices and discuss the latest anti-bribery compliance and enforcement trends.
 Events are held worldwide and include annual flagship conferences, senior level roundtables, and workshops designed for local employees and third parties.
 TRACE members also receive preferential pricing on partner events.

 Thank you for your interest in TRACE events.
 We have been closely monitoring the situation with COVID-19 and after careful consideration have decided to postpone all 2020 in-person events.
-In lieu of live events, we are hosting additional webinars through the end of the year and considering virtual events for the fall.
-We will announce dates for our annual events including the TRACE Forum and London Forum in the coming weeks.
-Subscribe to TRACE emails to be the first to hear when new dates and locations are announced.
+In lieu of live events, we are hosting additional webinars and virtual events.
+Subscribe to TRACE emails to be the first to hear when new events and webinars are announced.

 We thank everyone for their support and look forward to seeing you at the next TRACE event.
 If you have any further questions, please write to [email protected].